adarshkb/Decision-Companion-System/README.md

 ## Understanding of the Problem

-Upon reading and analyzing the task, and even asking to chatgpt and various ai tools I received many ecision Companion Systems that can be made.
+Upon reading and analyzing the task, and even asking to chatgpt and various ai tools I received many Decision Companion Systems that can be made.
 Then I thought of some problems that I face currently.
-Or some problems that I expect some ecision Companion Systems could have existed.
+Or some problems that I expect some Decision Companion Systems could have existed.

 Choosing between multiple job offers is a complex real-world decision involving multiple competing criteria such as salary, stability, location, growth opportunities, work-life balance etc.
 This is such a kind of problem students or young professionals face during their carrer starting phase.
 Which releates to me a lot now rather than any other.